 Arguments against “I have nothing to hide” on digital privacy

-Analogical response: To say I have nothing to hide and so to give up privacy is like saying, “I have nothing to say so I don’t need freedom of speech"!
+To give up your privacy by saying, “I have nothing to hide” is like saying, “I have nothing to say so I don’t need freedom of speech.”

 Data privacy is also about data protection.
 Private data in the hands of the undesired people can be misused for theft, fraud or other criminal purposes.
 Security and privacy are thus linked to each other, they are not isolated entities.

 Now let’s think about health issues.
 If you or your loved one has some very personal and severe health issue(s), would you be willing to disclose it to anyone and everyone?
 Even though health problems are just a part of life, some of it is best kept private.
 Passively giving away our health data via apps and services only enables ad networks and their partner businesses built around health to sell you more things in the name of fear, of course packaged to sound generous.

 Giving access to all your data to governments and corporates also gives them immense power to control and predict you.
 You may feel today that our government is a good one, or that Google’s CEO is a nice person.
 But lest you forget, organizations are not people.
 People powering these organizations change, and so do their motives.
 It’s a question of when, not if.
 What will you do when they change policies that directly or indirectly suppress us for their business or political gains?
 What if we already are being tamed and don't even know it because we are born and brought up this way so things feel normal to us?
 After all, they ultimately decide what we consume, where we network, and more.